10 tips for gardeners in February

 - If you intend to grow a few different vegetables, draw up a simple seed sowing plan.

 - Chit spuds in a cool, light place to develop healthy green shoots for planting from March onwards.

 - Remember, there’s still time to plant garlic cloves.

 - Get ready for next month with a cold frame – essential protection for fluctuating spring temperatures.

 - Stuck for growing space?
-Try one of our raised bed frames or square foot gardens.
-Raised beds cut out digging and weeding – just fill them with compost and get growing!
+You could opt for a raised bed or garden planters.
+These cut out digging and weeding – just fill them with compost and get growing!

 - Sow sweet peas indoors in deep pots for endless flowers from July onwards.